The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - A child from your current relationship must be under 19 years old at the time of the application.
 This is when your relative submits the application at the embassy.

 - A child from previous relationships must be under 18 years old at the time of the application.
-You or your current partner must have custody over this child.
-You will need to show that you have the other parent's permission to bring the child to France or that the other parent has died.
+You or your current partner must have custody over this child, and a custody decision from a foreign court will have to be provided.
+If you do not have this, you have to show that the family link is established only in respect of you or your current partner or that the other parent has died or that the other parent has forfeited their parental rights.
+If the other parent is still alive, you will also need to show that you have their permission to bring the child to France.

 Requirements for parents and siblings